notdodo/HTB-writeup/README.md

 > The platform allows to spawn/upload/pwn machines (using a VPN) and presents some challenges like Web, Misc, Crypto, Pwn, Reversing, etc.

-**WARNINGS**: Some files in these folders could be dangerous (backdoor, reverse-shell, exploit, shellcode, ...) use them at your own risk.
+**WARNING**: Some files in these folders could be dangerous (backdoor, reverse-shell, exploit, shellcode, ...) use them at your own risk.

 <https://www.hackthebox.eu/profile/1752>